A tax-smart approach to maximize your philanthropic impact

 You should not enter into any arrangement that would legally compel the donor-advised fund or other public charity to dispose of the stock upon receipt.
 This kind of “prearranged sale” could reduce or eliminate the tax benefits of making your donation.
 Upon receipt of the stock, the donor-advised fund or other public charity controls the asset.
 For most donor-advised funds and other public charities, the general policy is to promptly sell appreciated securities, but a charity may reserve the right to sell at any time.

 3. Be mindful of lock-up restrictions.

-You should work closely with the donor-advised fund or other public charity when you transfer locked-up stock.
+You should work closely with the donor-advised fund or other public charity when you transfer stock subject to a lock-up.
 Your stock donation is irrevocable and you cannot dictate the timing of the sale.
 Schwab Charitable’s ordinary policy is to immediately liquidate stock, but exceptions to this rule may apply.
-Please consult with your corporate counsel and the donor-advised fund or other public charity when donating IPO stock.
+Please consult with your corporate counsel and the donor-advised fund or other public charity when donating stock during an IPO.

 4. Consider whether Rule 144 legend and affiliate restrictions apply.